ProprioCS/Provia.Documents/Smart Field Studio.md

 This makes the actual values accessible by saved searches anywhere we want them to display.

 **Note about scope:** This looks like a big scope - and it is - but it is an area in which we can be way better than the other systems.
 The dealers who have this today (e.g. Catalyst) really like how it lets them fine tune their process, and would not want to lose it.
 Others (like COI) who do not have it today really liked it when they saw it for Work Orders and Labor Resources only.
-The good news is that while yes, it's big, it is also largely complete in Orion - once we can restore all of it to an instance with the new architecture in place.
+The good news is that while yes, it's big, it is also largely complete in Provia - once we can restore all of it to an instance with the new architecture in place.
 We only need to hook it up to Quotes/Orders, and build Labor Quoting/Design Quoting and Customer Site Conditions to use it - and we were going to have to build those areas anyway.

 ## Technical Specifications